€10,00

 Is it really jasper?

 No, mineralogically.
-It is commercially known as "Picasso jasper," but it is a metamorphic marble (recrystallized limestone) with manganese and iron oxide inclusions.
-True jasper is a variety of microcrystalline quartz; this material has a distinct composition.
-We share this information because technical transparency is part of how we work.
+It is commercially known as "Picasso jasper," but it is a metamorphic marble with manganese and iron oxide inclusions.

 Yes.
-The manganese dendrites form distinct designs in each section of the rock, so no two cabochons of the same format will have the exact same pattern.
-The dimensions are reproducible; the design is not.
+Manganese dendrites form distinct designs in each section of the rock, so two cabochons of the same format will never have the exact same pattern.

-Which format to choose for a main pendant?
+Which format should I choose for a main pendant?

 Is it suitable for an everyday ring?

 With caution.
-The variable hardness —from 3-4 Mohs in the clear areas to ~7 Mohs in the dendrites— makes the calcite areas sensitive to scratching and impact.
-If mounted in a ring, we recommend a full closed bezel setting that protects the entire perimeter and rotation with other pieces for occasional use.
+The variable hardness—from 3-4 Mohs in the light areas to ~7 Mohs in the dendrites—makes the calcite areas susceptible to scratching and impact.

 Where does the material come from?